-Stephen Critchley is a senior associate in the firm’s Antitrust Litigation and Counselling Group.
+Stephen Critchley is a partner in the firm’s Antitrust Litigation and Counselling Group.

 He has over 20 years’ experience in the resolution of high value commercial disputes in court and arbitral proceedings.
 He has developed a focus on competition law – and particularly antitrust damages actions – since acting for the claimant in the landmark case of Crehan v Inntrepreneur Pub Company in 2003.

 Stephen has higher rights of audience in the English courts, and is a fluent Spanish speaker.

 - Representing a group of companies in their claims against the truck manufacturers cartel.

 - Representing Cable & Wireless; (1) as an Intervener before the Competition Appeal Tribunal (“CAT”) in Cityhook Limited’s appeal against a decision of the Office of Fair Trading (“OFT”) to close its investigation of an alleged anticompetitive agreement between telcos; (2) as an Interested Party in Cityhook’s judicial review of the OFT decision, after it lost its appeal to the CAT; and (3) as a defendant in a High Court damages action by Cityhook against 26 telcos.